Raddmou/MY-DAO/README.md

 ## Intro
 MY-DAO it's a protocol that let you create you'r own DAO without any programming knowledge
-* Differents smart-contracts for each Module (Membership, vote, funds)
+* Differents smart-contracts for each Module (Membership, vote, funds and more)
 * Simplified method for create you'r DAO and gas efficient
-* Interact with ur DAO directly on you'r protocol
+* Interact with ur DAO directly on the protocol

 ## Objective
 * Democratize the use of DAOs and bring it to the general public